-As a Senior Executive, Ms. Ospedale served in a number of demanding leadership positions inside and outside of the Agency, where she was often charged with decision-making on matters of exceptional sensitivity.
-Ms. Ospedale was most recently the Director of the Agency’s Guantanamo Issues Group, where she served in an expert capacity for all executive and legislative policy issues related to Guantanamo Bay.
-Ms. Ospedale also served as the Deputy Chief of the Director’s Review Group for Renditions, Detentions, and Interrogations, managing the day-to-day activities for all RDI programs.
-In this capacity, Ms. Ospedale served as the Agency’s representative to the Presidential Executive Order Task Force for the closure of Guantanamo Bay.
+As a Senior Executive, she served in a number of demanding leadership positions inside and outside of the Agency, where she was often charged with decision-making on matters of exceptional sensitivity.
+Gail served as a Director for the DCIA’s Review Group for Renditions, Detentions, and Interrogations.
+In this capacity, she served as the Agency’s representative to the Presidential Executive Order Task Force.

-In addition, Ms. Ospedale has an extensive background in investigations and law enforcement, serving as an Inspector in the Agency’s Office of the Inspector General where she led teams that assessed and made recommendations to improve the efficiency of CIA programs.
-Ms. Ospedale also served as the Agency’s lead detail on the Webster Commission, where she participated in the review of FBI security programs commissioned after the Hansen espionage case.
-Prior to the Webster Commission, Ms. Ospedale served as the Chief of the CIA’s Security Protective Service.
-As the CIA’s top law enforcement officer, Ms. Ospedale provided executive oversight for the design, development, and implementation of security policies; law enforcement operations; and programs to protect the Agency’s personnel, facilities, and information domestically and overseas.
+Gail has an extensive background in investigations and law enforcement, serving as an Inspector in the Agency’s Office of the Inspector General where she led teams that assessed and made recommendations to improve the efficiency of CIA programs.
+She also served as the Agency’s lead detail on the Webster Commission, where she participated in the review of FBI security programs commissioned after the Hanssen espionage case.
+Prior to the Webster Commission, Gail served as the Chief of the CIA’s Security Protective Service.
+As the CIA’s top law enforcement officer, she provided executive oversight for the design, development, and implementation of security policies; law enforcement operations; and programs to protect the Agency’s personnel, facilities, and information domestically and overseas.

-Ms. Ospedale graduated from the University of Wisconsin with a degree in Criminal Justice.
+Gail graduated from the University of Wisconsin with a Bachelor of Science degree in Criminal Justice.
 She is also a member of the International Association of Chiefs of Police and a member of the American Polygraph Association.